frudman/log0/README.md

 ## Implementation Notes

-It's "magic" is in using plain text files in the background which can then be viewed by others.
-These files are deleted after each use to prevent unbound storage problems (though you have [control over this](#File-Settings), including size of the files before or if deleted)
+log0's "magic" is in using plain text files in the background which can then be viewed by other processes.
+These files are deleted usually before or after after each use to prevent unbounded storage problems (though you have [control over this](#File-Settings), including size of the files before or if deleted)

+All logs for ALL apps are kept under the single user's directory `~/.log0`;
+The default log (i.e. for unnamed apps) is kept as `~/.log0/log0`;
+All other app logs are kept based on their app name: e.g. `~/.log0/your-app-name-here`

+Stream files (i.e. the actual log files) are then kept as single files under each app's applicable log0 directory, as per above.

 ## TODOs

-The following **very low priority** items considered for future implementation.
+The following **very low priority** items *may* considered for future implementation.

-Since the idea is to keep log0 **very lightweight**, the implementation of items below will be based on user demand (if any, if significant: let me know).
+Since the idea is to keep log0 **slim & very lightweight**, the implementation of items below will be based on user demand (if any and only if significant: in other words, let me know!).

-### Duplicate Log Entries
+### "Tee" Log Entries

-a feature to allow a stream (e.g. log.streamX()) to be written out to simulataneous files, or to be sent to multiple destinations.
+A feature to allow a stream (e.g. log.streamX()) to be written out to simulataneous files, or to be sent to multiple destinations.
+A little like the `tee` feature in Linux.

-This could include other files, or event being emitted, or a more permanent syslog.
+This could include other files, or event being emitted, or a more permanent syslog, or even back to main console again.

 **possible implementation:** `log.streamx.set({duplicate: {...parms here...}});`